Eastern Gabon/Western reaches of the Congo

 Kota reliquary figures generally consist of two figures, one larger than the other.
 The larger represents the founder of the village, a male, and the smaller a descendant, a female.

 Old and authentic Kota reliquary figures are rare due to the arrival of missionaries who confiscated or destroyed them.
-The ones survived are extremely expensive and are today either in museums or sold in big auction houses very dearly.
-(A pair similar to the present one is on view in the African section of The Metropolitan Museum in New York).
+The ones survived are either in museums or in private collection.
+This pair came from a collector who has direct contact with tribal natives in Africa who would only trade with collectors they know and trust and not tourist.
+(A pair similar to the present one has been on view in the African section of The Metropolitan Museum in New York).